 Keep heading west on #78 until you can't go any further (less than 20 miles) and you'll wind up at the South Coast Highway in Oceanside.
 Straight ahead, you should be able to see the ocean, and on your left (on the corner) you'll see URGE and the home of Mason Ale Works.
 This brewery-and-restaurant is owned and operated by the same group that owns one of North County's best craft beer bars, except here they have their own brewery.
 The Mason Ale Works beers are all clean, crisp and tasty takes on classic (mostly American) styles, and they all pair exceptionally well with the high-end burgers, sandwiches, salads and fish dishes that make up the bulk of URGE's menu.
 They also feature 34 other taps highlighting the best of San Diego and elsewhere.

-If you're feeling like getting some air, five minutes on foot will get you from Benchmark to Groundswell.
+A short drive south brings you to Mission Valley and Groundswell Brewing Company.
 This cozy brewery and tasting room sits on a quiet street lined by small businesses and houses.
 Furnished with corner sofas and a comfortable bar, this location offers patrons a nice variety of beers to choose from, including some very flavorful IPAs (Undulation) and some tasty kettle sours.
 If Pogue Mahone or Oathbreaker (or some version of it) is on tap, be sure to get a taste of these unique beers.

 Note: San Diego Brewing recently added a second location in North Park, which is just a production brewery and tasting room.